-- Do I need to give up alcohol altogether?
+- Do I need to give up alcohol?

 What to expect from your doctor

-- When did you first notice a reaction to alcoholic beverages?
+- When did you notice a reaction to alcoholic beverages?

-- What beverages seem to trigger your symptoms?
-For example, are they triggered by beer, wine, or a particular type of liquor or mixed drink?
+- What beverages — beer, wine, mixed drink or a particular type of liquor — trigger your symptoms?

 - How severe are your symptoms?